ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Key import and HSM clustering

 Consider that an HSM is being added to a logical HSM cluster.
-Part of the onboarding process could involve the newly-added HSM providing Evidence of its running state, for example that it is a genuine device from the same manufacturer as the existing clustered HSMs, firmware patch level, FIPS mode, etc.
+Part of the onboarding process involves the newly-added HSM providing Evidence of its running state, for example that it is a genuine device from the same manufacturer as the existing clustered HSMs, firmware patch level, FIPS mode, etc.
 It could also be required to provide information about any system-level keys required to establish